DenisChukchin/space_lover/README.md

 ``` bash
 % python3 fetch_spacex_images.py 88
 ```
-> If you don't know the launch number, then run the script without specifying the launch number.
+> If you don't know the launch number, then run the script without it.
 The script will upload photos of the last shuttle launch by default.
 ``` bash
 % python3 fetch_spacex_images.py
 ```